Australian Logistics Council

 The Australian Logistics Council (ALC) is an industry association for the freight transport and supply chain logistics industry in Australia.
 ALC members span the entire supply chain, including the road, rail, sea and air freight sectors.

 ALC supports appropriate national regulation and infrastructure to ensure Australia enjoys the full benefits of freight transport and logistics policy development and reform.
 It focuses its advocacy efforts on practical measures that will boost productivity, increase efficiency and improve safety in the freight logistics industry.

-Board and Governance
+Governance

 ALC is governed by a Board which comprises senior executives from ALC member organisations.

 Policy committees inform the development of ALC's position on key freight logistics issues.
 These include an infrastructure policy committee, regulation policy committee and safety policy committee.
 ALC has also established a number of working groups involving industry to progress issues of importance to the freight logistics industry.

 ALC is based in Canberra at the National Press Club.